CSbyGB/pentips/linux/useful.md

 - `lscpu` will tell you if you are 32 or 64
 - `uname -m` similar but less verbose

-## Useful shortcuts to use the terminal quickly

-- `Ctrl+U` - clear all the current line from the end to the beginning only if the cursor is at the end of the line.
-- `Ctrl+Y` - recall the cleared line
-- `Ctrl+K` - clear all the current line from the beginning to the end only if the cursor is at the beginning of the line.
-- `Ctrl+W` - clear the previous word in the current line.
-For example if you have typed a command like `git diff /path/to/some/file` and you want to delete just the last parameter to the command, Ctrl+W is very useful.
-- `Ctrl+E Ctrl+U` - move the cursor to the end of the line and clear all the current line from the end to the beginning.
-- `Ctrl+A Ctrl+K` - move the cursor at the beginning of the line and clear all the current line from the beginning to the end.
-- `Ctrl+C` - cancel the current command line, which implies clear all the current line no matter where the cursor is. (you can't recall the cleared line anymore).
-- `Alt+Shift+#` - comment the current line, keep it in the history and bring up your prompt on a new line.
-- `Ctrl+Shit+C` - copy something you previously selected
-- `Ctrl+Shit+V` - paste something
-- `Home` - Go to the begining of your prompt
-- `End` - Go to the end of your prompt

 ## Launch shells from a terminal

 - Say we have a way through root and we need to get a reverse shell here are helpfuls command